 Many people think that orthodontic treatment is only intended to provide aesthetic benefits.
 While straightening your teeth to improve your confidence and self-esteem is definitely worth it, orthodontic treatments have the added benefit of improving your dental and oral health as well.

-Our dentists in South and West Edmonton we have noticed that straight teeth can lead to improved oral health because:
+Our dentists in West Edmonton we have noticed that straight teeth can lead to improved oral health because:

 - They are easier to clean

 A big part of maintaining good oral health is proper brushing and flossing.
 Teeth that are crooked or misaligned, however, are more difficult to thoroughly